Erich Fromm: social critic, radical humanist and clinician

 Fromm the radical, existential humanist

 Two ideas are central to Fromm’s radical humanism.
-He thought humans had basically two existential “solutions” to the anxieties and fears caused our uprootedness from nature (i) we could either relate to the world productively, developing our capacity for love, autonomy and creativity, or we can escape from our fears and existential anxieties through consumerism, automaton conformity to social norms and institutions, idolatry to religious, political and cultural dogmas, group narcissism and lust for power and destruction (ii) the most developed and challenging expression of our humanity was through the biblical command to “love the stranger”, have empathy for those who are not like us and not part of our tribe.
+He thought humans had basically two existential “solutions” to the anxieties and fears caused our uprootedness from nature.
+We can either relate to the world productively, developing our capacity for love, autonomy and creativity, or we can escape from our fears and existential anxieties through consumerism, automaton conformity to social norms and institutions, idolatry to religious, political and cultural dogmas, group narcissism and lust for power and destruction.
+The most developed and challenging expression of our humanity is through the biblical command to “love the stranger”, have empathy for those who are not like us and not part of our tribe.
 Fromm’s radical humanism can inspire and guide in creating an inclusive humanistic vision for the 21st century.

 Fromm the clinician

 Though there are many clinical examples and case studies scattered through his 20 books, Fromm never wrote a book on clinical psychoanalysis.
 It is fair to say that he anticipated by several decades the relational and intersubjective turn of psychoanalysis.
 He believed that the main problem in psychology was not the discharge of drives for individual satisfaction, but how to relate actively and humanly to others.
-Early in his career gave up the use of the couch to develop a more direct and authentic relation with patients that he called a “center to center relatedness” We will examine some of the strengths and some of his weaknesses of this approach and how it anticipated current intersubjective approaches that emphasize authenticity.
+Early in his career he gave up the use of the couch to develop a more direct and authentic relation with patients that he called a “center to center relatedness”.
+We will examine some of the strengths and some of his weaknesses of this approach and how it anticipated current intersubjective approaches that emphasize authenticity.
 Through these four seminars we will be examining these concepts using selected readings from Fromm and some of our own writings.
 We will be exploring the clinical applications of Fromm’s concepts with the seminar participants.

 1. Selections from Escape for Freedom (1941) and op eds by Cortina and Mclaughlin and Maccoby’s keynote address to the National Association for the Advancement of Psychoanalysis